soldovskii/react-smart-modal/README.md

 * shortcut: keyCode for open modal if Control is pressed
 * modalID: used for hash in URL.

 __If modalID is set need onOpen callback to synchronize open { true|false } state in parent component.
 Because modal can be opened by set hash to URL.
-Resp. modal will be open, bur parent component will stay with old state.__
+Resp. modal will be open, but parent component will stay with old state.__

 ### methods
 * openModal: manual open, example: by ref